Holdi601/JoystickProfiler/README.md

 -Maybe other games come like star citizen, as that game is in its joystick mapping a mess inside the game.
 But if so, thats far out.
-(Right now im in the testing state how easy it is outside the game like IL2 or FS2020 or SC to change inputs) -Refactoring at some point, prolly too much spaghetti for some :-D
+(Right now im in the testing state how easy it is outside the game like IL2 or FS2020 or SC to change inputs)

+-Refactoring at some point, prolly too much spaghetti for some :-D

 Discord for more direct question answer or concerns: https://discord.gg/SeCTXJHhJf

-# To Do, Features I want to work on
+# To Do, Features I want to work on in that order

--Import update Database
+-IL2 Import

+-Include Profile

+-Mainview to CSV

+-Generate Layout Pictures/SVG

+-Autogenerate HTMLs

+-Autogenerate Cleans

 -Asynchronus download and update

--Local DB Diffs if users want to exclude stuff from their DB

 -cancel an edit of a relation